 But this course is oriented only for the Electric Guitar.

 Perhaps not so “hidden”, but a friend of mine noticed that there are some lessons or material that can't be easily accessed (ie through the main menu or navigation from the core learning system, and so on).

 He found out about them when asking questions to a guitar instructor, and then got referred to them by him via a link.

-My friend said that they were very valuable and were surprised how they did NOT make it easy for students to access those.
+My friend said that they were very valuable and were

 Well to be fair here, GuitarTricks really is a huge database and source of online guitar education.